MelchiorDahrk/Expedition32/readme.md

 * S3maphore (OpenMW) - Custom music by Scipio for the final area
 * The Achievements Framework (MWSE) - 10 custom achievements
 * Ashfall (MWSE) - Full integration including Saffron Tea
-* DRIP (MWSE) - The new, Fractured Weapons will be DRIPified
+* DRIP (MWSE) - The new Fractured Weapons have a chance to be enchanted
 * CSO (MWSE)
 * Graphic Herbalism (MWSE & OpenMW)
 * SSQN (MWSE & OpenMW)